ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy.md

 Ensure the Docker image for your application has been built and is stored locally on your machine.

-Now we need to tag the image with the tag provided by ECR, so it can be pushed into the correct repository.
+`docker build -t my-team/my-app .`

-View the **Push Commands** again, and modify the fourth command provided, ensuring the first tag is the one currently used on your machine:
+Now we need to tag the image so it can be pushed into the correct repository.

-`docker tag my-app:latest 926803513772.dkr.ecr.eu-west-1.amazonaws.com/my-app:latest`
+`docker tag my-team/my-app:latest 926803513772.dkr.ecr.eu-west-1.amazonaws.com/my-team/my-app:latest`

-Finish by running the fifth command provided, to push the image to your repository.
+Finish by running the last command to push the image to your repository.

-`docker push 926803513772.dkr.ecr.eu-west-1.amazonaws.com/my-app:latest`
+`docker push 926803513772.dkr.ecr.eu-west-1.amazonaws.com/my-team/my-app:latest`

 The ECR does not allow unauthenticated pulls, to use the repo `aws ecr get-login` must be run first.
 For CircleCI, the AWS CLI tools must be installed as part of the build (sample images are described in https://github.com/ministryofjustice/cloud-platform-tools-image) and the AWS_ vars set in the build settings (https://circleci.com/gh/ministryofjustice/my-app/edit#env-vars)